Troubleshoot Access to an HPC Cluster When Logon Rights Have Been Restricted

 To troubleshoot access to an HPC cluster when logon rights have been restricted

-In Configuration, in the Navigation Pane, click Deployment To-do List.
+In Configuration, in the Navigation Pane, click To-do List.

-In the Deployment To-do List, click Add or remove users.
+In the To-do List, click Add or remove users.

-Review the users and groups that are listed (as either User or Administrator).
+Review the users and groups that are listed (either as Users or Administrators).
 Confirm that the list encompasses all those who should be permitted to run jobs on your cluster.

-Record the users and groups that are listed (as either User or Administrator), and either look up the user rights of those users and groups, or ask your doMayn administrator to look them up for you.
+Record the users and groups that are listed (either as Users or Administrators), and either look up the user rights of those users and groups, or ask your domain administrator to look them up for you.
 Confirm that all of the users and groups have the right to log on locally to the compute nodes.